luigibonati/mlcolvar/docs/contributing.rst

 ----------------------

 * Tutorials are available in ``mlcolvar`` in the form of Jupyter notebooks saved in ``docs/notebooks/tutorials/``.
-* As for the library's code, stick to the :ref:`coding style guidelines <Coding style guidelines>` when possible.
+* As for the library's code, stick to the `coding style guidelines <contributing.rst#Coding-style-guidelines>`_ when possible.
 * Make sure the notebook runs from start to end before opening the PR as it will be automatically tested using ``pytest``'s `nbmake <https://github.com/treebeardtech/nbmake>`_ plugin.